Troubleshooting vSAN Performance

 - Scoped for affordability/density, but now concerned with performance?

 - Additional data services enabled after initial deployment such as deduplication & compression, or data-at-rest encryption?

 - Insufficient initial config?
 Was the initial BoM/spec of the cluster scoped for performance, or was it scoped for capacity/value?

-- Was the vSAN Performance Evaluation Checklist followed prior to testing?
+- Was the performance testing recommendations found in the PoC guides followed prior to testing?

 - Were synthetic tests (HCIBench) run prior to production to ensure base outcomes?

 - What were the HCIBench test results prior to entering into production?
 Can they be referred to?

 - What are the HCIBench test results currently?

 Asking these very important questions also helps manage expectations on what the designed system is capable of performing.
 If a data center administrator was expecting their batch process completion time to be improved by 20%, and designed for that expectation, then that can be addressed.
 If one was expecting a batch process that took 20 hours on their previous solution to take only 10 minutes when moved to modestly configured vSAN environment, there might be a disconnect on properly setting expectations.
 Gathering this information can also help determine if the performance issues discussed are real, or perceived.